The Q4 Middesk Index Report is here→

 1. Middesk

-Business Verification contains over 91 million business profiles from all 50 states (including DC), with data straight from state Secretary of State websites.
-It also automatically updates this information every 2 hours, so you can rest assured that you’re getting the most recent data.
+Middesk’s Business Verification tool contains over 91 million business profiles from all 50 states (including DC), with a data pipeline straight into the Secretary of State websites.
+It automatically updates this information every 2 hours, so you can rest assured that you’re working with the freshest data

 2. EIN Finder